Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/policy_docs/concentration_risk_policy.md

 Snowcrest Asset Management implements comprehensive concentration risk limits to protect client portfolios from excessive exposure to individual issuers, sectors, geographies, and asset classes.
 This policy establishes mandatory concentration thresholds that trigger monitoring, review, and remediation actions.

+### Purpose

-**Purpose**: Ensure prudent diversification, limit downside risk from single-name exposures, and maintain compliance with regulatory requirements and client mandates.
+Ensure prudent diversification, limit downside risk from single-name exposures, and maintain compliance with regulatory requirements and client mandates.

+### Scope

-**Scope**: All discretionary investment portfolios managed by Snowcrest Asset Management.
+All discretionary investment portfolios managed by Snowcrest Asset Management.

 ---